You may already know that frozen banana ice cream is the perfect base for a healthy ice cream, right?

 A pinch of salt

-Add all ingredients into a large bowl and gently work them together using your hands until you have a nice ball of dough.
-Remember to not overwork the dough, especially on a hot day, as the tahini will release its oils and you will end up with a very greasy dough.
+Add all ingredients into a large bowl (except the cocoa powder) and gently work them together using your hands until you have a nice ball of dough.
+Remember to not overwork the dough, especially on a hot day; as you know, tahini can be a bit temperature sensitive, so we don’t want a greasy dough.

-Place the dough between two sheets of baking paper and using a rolling pin (a bottle or can will work fine as well) carefully roll it out, turning it around every so often, until it’s about 0.5 cm thick.
+Place the roll between two sheets of baking paper and using a rolling pin carefully roll it out, until it’s about 0.5cm (1/4″) thick.